joshtemple/lkml/README.md

 ## How do I run it?

-You can run `lkml` from the command line or import it as a Python package.
+You can run `lkml` from the command line (parsing only) or import it as a Python package (parsing and serializing).

 `lkml` uses a similar interface as the `json` and `yaml` Python packages.
 The package has two functions:
  - `load`, which accepts a file object and returns a dictionary with the parsed result